linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 21 Subnational Municipal Government Debt Markets.md

 Green bonds are issued by supranationals, development banks, governments, and corporations.
 The largest issuers are the European Investment Bank, the International Bank for Reconstruction and Development, the African Development Bank, and the International Finance Corporation.

 A "green project" refers to a project or activity that promotes climate or other environmental sustainability goals.
 Green bonds are financial instruments whose proceeds are used solely to finance new and existing green projects.
 The catalysts for the introduction and growth of the green bond market are the World Bank Group and the European Development Bank.
 The World Bank has issued green bonds since 2008; through mid-2013, it had 67 transactions in 17 currencies totaling more than \$6.4 billion.
-In 2014, a local government agency in Norway.
-Kommunalbanken AS, issued a \$550 million green bond.
+In 2014, a local government agency in Norway, Kommunalbanken AS, issued a \$550 million green bond.

 The bonds are issued in response to specific investor demand for a triple-A-rated product that supports projects to mitigate climate change or to help those people affected by climate change adapt to it.
 The first green bond investors were a group of Scandinavian pension funds seeking "investment opportunities for the fixed income portion of their portfolios that would help them support climate mitigation and adaptation projects."10